 ESPN+

 ESPN is a colossal force in sports broadcasting, especially in the United States.
-It is a one-stop destination for sports fans, covering sports ranging from American soccer (NFL) to basketball (NBA) to baseball (MLB).
-The platform is not limited to American territory; it has expanded its horizons to include international markets, particularly the UK.
+It is a one-stop destination for sports fans, covering a wide range of sports, from American soccer (NFL) to basketball (NBA) and baseball (MLB).
+The platform is not limited to American territory; it has expanded into international markets, particularly the UK.

 ESPN offers two different geography-specific streaming services.
 ESPN+ is the primary platform for US residents to watch live and on-demand sports content.
-Launched in 2018, ESPN+ has quickly amassed a large audience, with more than 20 million subscribers.
-The service provides seamless cross-platform access, allowing subscribers to follow sporting events from various devices.
+Launched in 2018, ESPN+ has quickly amassed more than 20 million subscribers.
+The service provides seamless cross-platform access, allowing subscribers to follow sporting events on multiple devices.
 For European audiences, the alternative is ESPN Player, which offers a comparable selection of sports content.

 The ESPN+ logo follows the basic design elements of the main ESPN logo.
 A distinctive feature is the inclusion of a gold-colored “plus” symbol at the bottom of the logo.
 This symbolic addition signifies the enhanced features and content library available to ESPN+ subscribers.

-From a technical perspective, ESPN+ offers high-quality streaming with minimal latency, aiming to replicate the immersive and immediate experience of watching live sporting events.
+From a technical perspective, ESPN+ delivers high-quality streaming with minimal latency, aiming to replicate the immersive, immediate experience of watching live sporting events.
 This utilizes state-of-the-art streaming technology to provide a seamless user experience for casual fans and sports enthusiasts.
-ESPN and its digital extensions, such as ESPN+ and ESPN Player, have effectively capitalized on the growing demand for affordable and quality sports content in various markets.
+ESPN and its digital extensions, including ESPN+ and ESPN Player, have effectively capitalized on the growing demand for affordable, high-quality sports content across markets.

 HBO Max

 HBO Max is a significant expansion of the iconic US television network HBO, whose acronym is Home Box Office.
-Launched in May 2020, it coincidentally came to market during the COVID-19 pandemic: the service was originally scheduled to debut in 2019.
+Launched in May 2020, it coincided with the COVID-19 pandemic: the service was originally scheduled to debut in 2019.
 Despite the late launch, HBO Max gathered over 75 million paid subscribers in a relatively short period.

-The visual identity of HBO Max is based on the well-known HBO logo, which is now accompanied by the word “max” written entirely in lowercase.
+The visual identity of HBO Max is based on the well-known HBO logo, now accompanied by the word “max” in lowercase.
 The “max” part creates an interesting visual dynamic that utilizes a gradient of purple hues and a glow effect.

 This is not the original HBO Max logo design.
 Preliminary versions used a different color scheme, including cyan, magenta, and red.
 The HBO part was originally smaller and on a separate line from the word “Max.”
 The change in the logo’s color scheme from the previous version serves a specific purpose.
-Purple hues are often associated with creativity and imagination, qualities that align with the diverse and innovative library of content offered by HBO Max.
+Purple hues are often associated with creativity and imagination, qualities that align with the diverse, innovative content library on HBO Max.
 The luminescent effect in the “max” lettering is intended to create a sense of excitement and draw attention to the expanded service beyond traditional HBO programming.

-HBO Max chose to keep the core HBO logo intact, a strategic move to capitalize on the strong HBO brand built over the years in television entertainment.
+HBO Max chose to retain the core HBO logo, a strategic move to capitalize on the strong HBO brand built over the years in television entertainment.
 In this way, HBO Max gains immediate brand recognition, and the change signals that it is an expanded service with a broader range of content.

 Hulu